Healthy Homes Assessment Glengarry

 Home Assessments Glengarry for Rental Properties

-There are a variety of things to look over during the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a myriad of things to be able to examine in the home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Is the heater equipped with sufficient capacity?

-The repercussions of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be significant for landlords and property managers.
-For specialist advice get in touch now and schedule your rental property house evaluation.
+The consequences of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling can be extremely costly for landlords and property managers.
+For expert advice get in touch today to book your rental property house evaluation.

 home assessments for rental properties